zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/filtering-overview.md

 When filtering using CJK characters, processing can be more complex due to their larger character sets and encoding differences.
 This can result in slower performance, especially with the `IN` operator.

-Milvus introduces filter expression templating to optimize performance when working with CJK characters.
+Zilliz Cloud introduces filter expression templating to optimize performance when working with CJK characters.
 By separating dynamic values from the filter expression, the query engine handles parameter insertion more efficiently.

 ### Example{#example}